 Clipper Circuits

-A clipper is a device which limits, remove or prevents some portion of the wave form (input signal voltage) above or below a certain level In other words the circuit which limits positive or negative amplitude ,or both is called chipping circuit.
+A clipper is a device that limits, removes, or prevents some portion of the waveform (input signal voltage) above or below a certain level In other words the circuit which limits positive or negative amplitude, or both is called a clipping circuit.
 The clipper circuits are of the following types.

 1. Series positive clipper